parkerpoker/parkerd/README.md

 # Parker

-`parkerd` is the Go-only daemon workspace for local poker runtime, localhost control, and optional public indexing.
+`parkerd` is the daemon workspace that implements the [Parker protocol](./docs/protocol.md) for local poker runtime, localhost control, and optional public indexing.

 The browser app has been split out into the sibling repo `../controller-web`. `parkerd` no longer contains or serves a bundled web app.